Malaysia: Amendments to Personal Data Protection Act 2024

 (d) such data is not inferred/ derived data.

 We understand that this would include data such as data subject’s names, email address, identity card number or your music listening history.
-For example, your listening history or music preference on Spotify which creates a personal data can be ported out to another music streaming platform like Apple Music if it is generated in the same code or format.
-Once you change your music streaming platform from Spotify to Apple Music, Apple Music will know your music preference with the Data Portability Rights.
+For example, your listening history on Spotify which creates a personal data can be ported out to another music streaming platform like Apple Music if it is generated in the same code or format.
+Once you change your music streaming platform from Spotify to Apple Music, Apple Music will know your listening history with the Data Portability Rights.
 Once the data is transferred out, it will be deleted if it is no longer necessary.

 ● Updates to Cross-border Data Transfers Requirements